 When you begin onboarding with an agency, ask for reimbursement of licensing fees.
 Don’t lag on completing compliance documents, as these can delay your start date by a few weeks.

 Don’t forget to keep up with your continuing education requirements for every state nursing license.
 These requirements differ by state and each one has its own unique requirements.

 There are several ways you can stand out as a travel nurse amongst other travelers.
 First, when interviewing with the unit nurse manager, come prepared with questions to ask.
 This will most likely impress them, and show you are prepared and have done some research.

 Also, companies like to see that you have a commitment to the nursing field.
 A way to show your commitment is to complete continuing education courses or certifications that are relevant to your specialty.

-Article by Blyss Splane BSN RN CNOR
+Blyss Splane BSN RN CNOR

 Blyss is a certified operating room nurse living outside the Atlanta area.
 She is currently working as a travel nurse and loves meeting new people and pursuing a healthy lifestyle.